WELCOME OCT NEWS READERS

-ATS9353 is a low-noise, 12-bit PCIe waveform digitizer with fixed input range that can sample two analog inputs at rates up to 500 MS/s.
-Get ATS9353 specifications & pricing.
+ATS9364 is a low-noise, 12-bit PCIe waveform digitizer that can sample two analog inputs at rates up to 1 GS/s.
+ATS9364 datasheet.

 All AlazarTech PCIe waveform digitizers are compatible with ATS‑GPU for GPU-based DSP.
 Use ATS‑GPU‑OCT for out-of-the-box OCT imaging.
 Get ATS‑GPU‑OCT specifications & pricing.

 If your OCT system must operate on a 24/7 basis, you need to use AlazarTech products.